 Everyone who works at Cockwood Primary School has an important part to play and is a valued member of staff.
 The emphasis at the school is on teamwork to better the lives of our children, our staff and our community.

-Headteacher Mrs Lorraine Curry
+Executive Headteacher Mrs Lorraine Curry Head of School Mrs Alison Roper

 School Business manager Mrs Sue Jago